developer-zebra/developer-zebra-site/src/devicecentral/2-1/guide/usage/index.md

 #### Scan and Pair

 Two methods to scan the peripheral’s Bluetooth barcode to pair:
-1. **Hardware scan trigger** - Press the hardware scan trigger when the main screen is displayed.
+1. **Hardware trigger** - Press the hardware scan trigger when the main screen is displayed.
 This feature was introduced in Device Central v2.1.
 2. **Soft trigger** - Press the "Scan barcode to pair" button from the main screen.

 Details for each method are provided below: